shrikantmaliparge/airportwebapp/README.md

  - Feel free to use any library/framework as necessary.

 **_Important: Please write the code as if you are writing production code, possibly with tests._**

+**_Disclaimer: The data files in this repo have been extracted from https://openflights.org/data.html.
+Accenture claims no ownership or responsibility to this data or its usage._**